Partnership Grants—Stage 1

 - evidence of other knowledge mobilization activities (e.g., films, performances, commissioned reports, knowledge syntheses, experience in collaboration / other interactions with stakeholders, contributions to public debate and the media) and of impacts on professional practice, social services and policies, etc.;

-- quality and quantity of past contributions to the training and mentoring of students, postodoctoral researchers and other highly qualified personnel; and
+- quality and quantity of past contributions to the training and mentoring of students, postdoctoral researchers and other highly qualified personnel; and

 - past experience in formal partnerships.

-Adjudication committee members assign a score for each of the three criteria based on the scoring table below.
+Adjudication committee members assign a score for each of the three criteria above, based on the following scoring table.
 The appropriate weighting is then applied to arrive at a final score.
-Applications must receive a score of 3.0 or higher for each of the three criteria in order to be recommended for funding.
+Applications must receive a score of 3.0 or higher for each of the three criteria to be recommended for funding.

-Research offices will be informed of the competition results pertaining to their applicants by way of SSHRC’s secure site.
-Applicants from not‑for‑profit organizations will be informed of the competition results by email.
-All applicants will receive, in addition to SSHRC’s notice of decision, a summary of the adjudication committee’s evaluation of their proposal.
+Research offices will be informed of their applicants’ competition results via SSHRC’s secure site.
+Applicants from not-for-profit organizations will receive their competition results by email.
+All applicants will be provided, in addition to SSHRC’s notice of decision, any external assessments received, and a summary of the adjudication committee’s evaluation of their proposal, where applicable.